gftf2011/arch-unit-js/README.md

 ### `inDirectories(pattern: string[], excludePattern?: string[])`

 Use the `inDirectories` to select different files from multiple directories within your project.
-The "selectors" it chains with the "modifier" to indicate which will be "matcher" behavior.
+The "selectors" chains with the "modifiers" to indicate which will be the "matcher" behavior.

 Let's say we have an application and we have the directories `**/infra/repositories/**` & `**/infra/providers/**`.
-We want to enforce the files inside this folders contain only very specific dependencies which are the `mysql2` & `crypto`.
+We want to enforce the files inside this folders contains only very specific dependencies which are the `mysql2` & `crypto`.
 ```javascript
 const { app } = require('arch-unit-js');